ishal24/SBD2023/Tugas SQL Query #3/readme.md

     task.score AS Nilai
 FROM
     task
-JOIN student ON task.id_mhs = student.id
+LEFT JOIN student ON task.id_mhs = student.id
 WHERE
     task.desc_task LIKE '%car%'
     AND task.score < (